Pianist and Teacher

-Dr. Badgerow has performed as a soloist throughout the United States, including Colorado, New Mexico, Kansas, Kentucky, Michigan, Texas, Alabama, Florida, Georgia, Pennsylvania, New Hampshire, Delaware, and Vermont.
+Dr. Badgerow has performed as a soloist throughout the United States, as well as South Africa, Brazil, and Ireland.
 He has performed as a concerto soloist with the Kennett Symphony and Imperial Symphony.
 A champion of Latin American piano music, Justin has performed at the International Joaquín Rodrigo Conference in El Paso, Texas and at the Southwest Council of Latin American Studies (SCOLAS) conference in Mérida, Yucatan, Mexico.
-In addition, he has also performed and lectured in Brazil and South Africa.
-As an avid collaborative pianist, Dr. Badgerow has a varied background including extensive experience as a répétiteur for numerous professional and collegiate operas and musical productions based in Texas, Pennsylvania, and Colorado.
-In addition, he has enjoyed collaborations in chamber music groups including performances with such musicians as James Bunte, Patrick Mason, and Eddie Daniels.
+As an avid collaborative pianist, Dr. Badgerow has a varied background including extensive experience as a répétiteur for numerous professional and collegiate operas and musical productions.
+In addition, he has enjoyed collaborations in chamber music groups including performances with members of the Grammy award winning Pacifica Quartet and clarinetist Eddie Daniels.

 Justin is active in the field of piano pedagogy as he has been a featured performer and lecturer at regional, national, and international conferences including Music Teachers National Association, National Conference for Keyboard Pedagogy, and the College Music Society.
-He is currently an Associate Professor of Music at Elizabethtown College in Elizabethtown, PA where he teaches piano, music theory and aural skills.
-Prior to this position, Dr. Badgerow was an Assistant Professor of Music at Sul Ross State University in Alpine, Texas where he was named as a finalist for the Outstanding University Teacher Award.
+He is currently a Professor of Music at Elizabethtown College in Elizabethtown, PA where he teaches piano and aural skills.
+He serves as the advisor to the Alpha Lambda Delta honor society.
+Dr. Badgerow was previously an Assistant Professor of Music at Sul Ross State University in Alpine, Texas where he was named as a finalist for the Outstanding University Teacher Award.

 Dr. Badgerow is a member of many prestigious academic and music societies including Pi Kappa Lambda national music honor society and Phi Kappa Phi honor society.
-Justin serves in various roles within Music Teachers National Association, including as an accompanist for competitions, and on conference committees at the state level for Pennsylvania Music Teachers Association.
-Dr. Badgerow serves on the artistic committee of Gretna Music, a non-profit performing arts organization in Central PA.
+Justin serves as the secretary on the Executive Board for the Pennsylvania Music Teachers Association, and on the PMTA Conference Committee.
+Dr. Badgerow has recently served on the artistic committee and board of Gretna Music, a non-profit performing arts organization in Central PA.

 Justin has over twenty five years of experience teaching students of all ages.
 His students have been involved in local festivals and solo and concerto competitions.
 Many students have active teaching studios, have secured paid performance opportunities, or have gone on to study music at the graduate level.
 Dr. Badgerow is proficient in a variety of styles and can taylor your lesson to suit your tastes and preferences.